acl2017/acl2017.github.io/_pages/testing/program.md

         <li>Click on the <em>Generate PDF</em> button at the bottom of the page to generate the PDF for your selected talks.</li>
         <li>Since ACL 2017 doesn't have a program yet, we used the content from the NAACL 2016 conference for the purposes of testing.</li>
         <li>The page has been tested on MacOS 10.12.3 on the most recent versions of Chrome, Firefox, and Safari browsers.
 We would like to test on other OSes (Windows, Linux) and other browsers, although older browsers (e.g., Internet Explorer <= v10) will likely not work. </li>
         <li>The page has also been tested on an iPhone simulator and works as expected.
-However, it'd be nice to test it on Android (**NOTE**: only Chrome on Android will work).</li>
+However, it'd be nice to test it on Android (<strong>NOTE</strong>: only Chrome on Android will work).</li>
         <li>Note that if you are using Safari, you will need to use <em>Cmd-P</em> to print and <em>File > Save as ... </em>to download the schedule.
 Chrome and Firefox have buttons for printing and saving as part of their PDF rendering UI.</li>
         <li>Currently, users can only choose papers sessions and individual papers.
 However, we can certainly extend this to posters since people might want to pick those out in advance too.</li>
         <li>The generated PDF might have some blank rows at the bottom as padding since the PDF generation has been programmed to avoid rows being split across pages.</li>